FeralHorse/SweetDreams/README.md

 2. Puzzles?

-3. Level up & Stats: Melee, range, defense, and agility
+3. Level up & Stats: Attack, defense, agility, and something to do with the tired bar?

 4. Plot
-    Name your own damn character.(Genders)
+    Name your own damn character.
-    Future
+    Kid's bedroom.
-    You think you're the good guy throughout half the game until your bosses big reveal.
-You can then choose to side with him or     against him.
+    Kid fights monsters and travels house to find parent's room.